matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 ```

-Furthermore, we provide a constructor accepting a `std::function` and a constructor for array, `std::array`, `std::vector` that will create the `std::function` itself:
+Furthermore, we provide a constructor accepting a `std::function` and a constructor for commonly used collections such as a C-style array, `std::array` and `std::vector` that will create the `std::function` for us:

 ```c++
 explicit ProxyPtr(std::function< T *() > getter) noexcept